 Few sewing techniques can be as worrisome as setting in a sleeve smoothly into the armscye (armhole) of a garment.
 The armscye is the fabric edge to which the top of the sleeve is sewn.

-Men's shirt sleeves are fairly easy to sew into the shirt because they do not have gathers in the sleeve cap, only a slight amount of easing.
+Men's shirt sleeves (and women's) are fairly easy to sew into the shirt when there are no deliberate gathers in the sleeve cap, only a slight amount of easing required.
 There are two methods for inserting shirt sleeves.
-One method has you sew the side seams of the shirt and the sleeve seam separately and then insert the sleeve tube into the round armhole.
-With the other method, which I prefer in most cases, you sew the shirt into the armhole while both pieces are flat and then sew the sleeve and side seam at one time.
-The flat method works especially well with sleeves that don't require a lot of easing and for children's clothes where the armhole is small and can be difficult to work with in the round, but ultimately, it is a matter of personal preference.
-In this example, I will be illustrating the flat method of sleeve assembly.
+One involves sewing the side seams of the shirt first and the sleeve under seam separately and then fitting the resulting sleeve tube into the round armhole.
+A slightly easier method is to use a flat sewing technique where the sleeve top is sewn to the prior stitched shoulder seam first, then sew the sleeve and side seam all in one continuous motion.
+The flat method works especially well with sleeves that don't require a lot of easing and for children's clothes where the armhole is small and can be difficult to maneuver under the sewing machine's presser foot, but ultimately, it is a pattern instruction or individual preference.

 It is important to ease-stitch first at the top of the sleeve cap between the pattern notches.
 Ease stitching is like stay-stitching on the seam line but with a longer stitch length than for a regular seam.
 Stitch on the seam line, and 1/4 inch again inside seam line.
 Afterwards, pull gently on the stitched thread to slightly gather the sleeve cap so the fabric is no longer flat but has fullness, then use your fingers to softly smooth the fabric back to nearly flat.
 This will cause the sleeve cap to curve slightly to best fit the top of the shoulder's body curve.